Emotional symbiosis

-Emotional symbiosis is when an individual has the limited capacity to be aware of, respect, appreciate, and comprehend the subjectivity of another.
+Emotional symbiosis is when an individual has the limited capacity to be aware of, respect, appreciate, and comprehend the subjectivity of another, occurring in a relationship often characterized by excessive interdependence, where individuals are deeply reliant on each other for emotional support and validation.
 This occurs in the phase of early development when a child is completely dependent, and both physically and emotionally closely bonded with their mother.
 Emotional symbiosis is a very common occurrence as it originates from the early childhood treatment of babies.
-People who have emotional symbiosis tend to put others down in order to make themselves feel as if they have all of the right answers.
-Emotional symbiosis is usually hereditary and can have a negative impact on one's family life.